rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 6 more

 ### customers
-- Used by modules: locations, sku_outbound, customers, app
+- Used by modules: sku_outbound, app, locations, customers
-- Files: 14
+- Files: 15
 - Functions using this table:
   - system_info in puvi-backend/puvi-backend-main/app.py
   - get_customer_all_locations in puvi-backend/puvi-backend-main/modules/sku_outbound.py